Stalker (1979 film): Plot

-The protagonist (Alexander Kaidanovsky) works in an unnamed location as a "Stalker" leading people through the "Zone", an area in which the normal laws of physics do not apply and remnants of seemingly extraterrestrial activity lie undisturbed among its ruins.
-The Zone contains a place called the "Room", said to grant the wishes of anyone who steps inside.
-The area containing the Zone is shrouded in secrecy, sealed off by the government and surrounded by ominous hazards.
+A man works as a "Stalker", leading people through the "Zone", an area where the normal laws of physics do not apply, and remnants of seemingly extraterrestrial activity lie undisturbed among its ruins.
+At the heart of the Zone lies a "Room", which is said to grant the wishes of anyone who steps inside.
+The Zone contains ominous, supernatural hazards.
+The government bans anyone from entering the Zone and subjects Stalkers to long prison sentences if caught.